Signalsmith-Audio/wasm-clap-browserhost/Notes.md

 ## General

-The WASM module needs the following exports:
+The WASM module needs to export:

 * `memory`
 * `clap_entry` - pointer to the entry object
 * `malloc(size)` - allocates memory for the host to use
 * a growable WebAssembly.Table (full of function references)

 We need `malloc` because the host needs to provide pointers to structures and audio buffers.
-Rather than structuring the WASM module as a shared library (which isn't universal), the plugin module is self-contained but allows the host to inject itself.
+Rather than structuring the WASM module as a shared library (which isn't currently standardised), the plugin module is self-contained but allows the host to inject itself.

 ### Finding the Table